 The project is registered with the Black Cemetery Network, an organization committed to identifying and saving African American burial sites.

-For more information, contact Tarleton’s Division of Diversity, Equity, Inclusion and International Programs at 254-968-0506.A founding member of The Texas A&M University System, Tarleton transforms generations by inspiring discovery, leadership and inclusion through teaching and research.
-Degree programs for almost 15,000 students in Stephenville, Fort Worth, Waco, Midlothian, A&M-RELLIS, and online emphasize real-world learning that addresses regional needs while sustaining the values of excellence, integrity and respect.
+For more information, contact Tarleton’s Division of Diversity, Equity, Inclusion and International Programs at 254-968-0506.A founding member of The Texas A&M University System, Tarleton is breaking records — in enrollment, research, scholarship, athletics, philanthropy and engagement — while transforming the lives of more than 15,000 students in Stephenville, Fort Worth, Waco, Midlothian, A&M RELLIS at Bryan and online.
+True to Tarleton’s values of excellence, integrity, and respect, academic programs emphasize real world learning and address regional, state and national needs.